meetoseh/backend/docs/redis/keys.md

     basic expiring key for this ratelimit.
 This is used [here](../../users/me/routes/finish_checkout_stripe.py)

+-   `daily_events:jwt:revoked:{jti}` goes to the string '1' if the given jti has been revoked.
+This is used [here](../../daily_events/auth.py).
+These keys expire when the jwt expires

+### Stats namespace

+These are regular keys which are primarily for statistics, i.e., internal purposes, rather than external functionality.

 -   `stats:journey_sessions:count` goes to the number of journey sessions that have ever been started.
 This is used for the admin dashboard, which gets its information from [here](../../admin/routes/total_journey_sessions.py)